csinva/csinva.github.io/_notes/ai/fairness_sts.md

 - some propose balancing the outcomes
   - one common problem here is that balancing err rates can force different groups to be different
-- some propose using best predictive model alone
+- some propose using bst predictive model alone
   - some have argued that a test for fairness is that there is no other algorithm that is as accurate and have less of an adverse impact (skanderson and ritter)
 - HUD's mere predictive test - only requires that prediction is good and that inputs are not subsitutes for a protected characteristic